zenoss/QuickVis/README.md

   `<release_name>` will be the new version in `master`, i.e. `1.1.1`.
   *  `git flow release start <release_name>`

-4. Update the `VERSION` variable in the make file. e.g set it to `1.1.1`
+4. Update the `VERSION` variable in `gulp/config.js`. e.g set it to `1.1.1`

-5. run `make` to make sure everything builds properly.
+5. run `gulp release` to make sure everything builds properly and to update the built lib to the latest version

 6. Commit and tag everything, don't push.
   * `git commit....`
   * `git flow release finish <release_name>`
   * `git push origin --tags`

 7. You will be on the `develop` branch again.
-While on `develop` branch, edit the the `VERSION` variable in the makefile to be the next development version.
+While on `develop` branch, edit the the `VERSION` variable in `gulp/config.js` to be the next development version.
 For example, if you just released version 1.1.1, then change the `VERSION` variable to `1.1.2-dev`.

 8. Check in `develop` version bump and push.
+  * `gulp release` to bump the library version
   * `git commit...`
   * `git push`